Gauthamkv14/GenAI-Workshop-/Twitter_Senti_Analysis/README.md

 - Upload your own CSV of tweets (text column required).
 - Or use the built-in demo dataset inside the notebook.
- -Or use a sampled subset of Sentiment140.
+- Or use a sampled subset of Sentiment140.

 🙌 Acknowledgements